 There are certain simple steps you can take to reduce the amount of energy your office equipment uses.
 Most of these cost little or nothing to implement, take very little time, and require no special expertise.
 Even the smallest adjustments to the way you manage and use your office equipment can add up to significant energy savings.

-Some examples of simple but effective ways to reduce energy consumption include:
+Some examples of simple but effective ways to reduce office equipment energy consumption include:

 - Computers and monitors - ensure that monitors are switched off when users are away from their desks for more than ten minutes.
 Use power saving settings to do this automatically wherever possible.
 Always switch off computers and monitors at the end of the day unless they need to remain on.